 A clear plan to protect those left behind

 Over 70 percent of Americans do not have a will.
 An even greater percentage have made no provisions whatsoever to protect their family or their businesses in the event that they die or are somehow incapacitated, permanently or temporarily, and cannot make decisions on their own.
 Lack of clear direction from you, if and when these events occur, could lead to additional confusion and emotional and financial burden for your family and loved ones.
 In the worst of cases, families are torn apart, businesses are dissolved or fall into disarray and attorneys or the government end up with a large portion of the estate you spent your lifetime building.
 These events can all be prevented with a clear plan and direction from you for those left behind.
-An experienced estate administration lawyer can help you do this.
+An experienced estate planning attorney can help you do this.

 Minimizing the negative impact